 When submitting documents for an Accreditation Application Packet, Self-Study Report, Action Plan or Progress Report, please label all supporting documents according to related Standard and content to ensure clarity, consistency, and readability.

 Ensure attachments to the Self-Study Report are provided in every location within the template where they are required.
-While appearing redundant, this assures readers will be able to access the correct document for review.
+While appearing redundant, this ensures readers will be able to access the correct document for review.

 Verify all documents are current at submission.
 Please submit all supporting documents in PDF format.